Dallas Dog Bite Lawyer

 A: Each claim is different.
 The length of a dog bite claim is determined by the severity of the attack, along with other contributing factors.
 Some dog bite claims take months or years to resolve, while others take a few weeks.

-The Law Offices of W.T.
-Johnson has over 25 years of experience in personal injury claims in the Dallas-Fort Worth area.
+The Law Office of WT Johnson has over 25 years of experience in personal injury claims in the Dallas-Fort Worth area.
 As experienced Dallas animal bite lawyers, we've seen the pain and suffering that often accompanies an animal bite and will work hard to ensure that those who are responsible are held accountable.
 Call (214) 231-0544 today for a free evaluation of your claim, or use our contact form to reach us online.

 If you would like to discuss your claim with a member of our team, don't hesitate to call us at (214) 231-0544.
 We're ready to help you, and won't rest until you receive the settlement you deserve.